Award AmountThe CIPM exam fee is discounted to USD300* for scholarship recipients.

 - Be an eligible, full-time undergraduate or full-time or part-time graduate student of an Affiliated University**.

-To apply, you must be a student at a university participating in our University Affiliation Program OR a full-time employee teaching at a degree granting education institution.
+To apply, you must be a student at a university participating in our University Affiliation Program.

 Once your application has been processed, you will be notified of a decision by email within ten (10) business days.